-Will Biden uphold Moroccan sovereignty in Western Sahara?
+Will Biden uphold US recognition of Moroccan sovereignty in Western Sahara?

 But as Biden's foreign policy begins to unfold, many Moroccans are apprehensive about whether Biden will answer calls to revoke Donald Trump's decision last December to recognise Moroccan sovereignty over Western Sahara.